Complete Guide to Trekking in Andaman and Nicobar Islands

 Best Time to Visit: 6 am to 4 pm

-4. Bamboo Flat to Wimberley Gunj Waterfall Trek
+4. Bamboo Flat to Wimberley Gunj Waterfall Trekking Trail

-While many visitors flock to the Andaman and Nicobar Islands for their stunning beaches, only a handful venture into the hidden treasures of the islands’ forests and freshwater bodies.
-Wimberly Gunj Waterfalls stands out as one such hidden gem amidst the natural beauty of the Andamans, offering an exhilarating experience for adventure seekers.
+While many visitors flock to the Andaman and Nicobar Islands for their pristine beaches, only a handful venture into the hidden treasures of the islands’ dense forests and freshwater bodies.
+Wimberly Gunj Waterfalls stands out as one such hidden gem amidst the natural beauty of the Andaman Islands, offering an exhilarating experience for adventure seekers.

 Distance: About 2 km